frederic-perez/AmE-dictionary/data/idioms.md

 __pay through the nose (for something)__ :three::hammer:
 __peeping Tom__ A person who secretly watches others, especially for sexual gratification; a voyeur.
 __peg someone as something__ (have someone pegged as something) To think of someone in a certain way. _Susan pegged the new employee as a lazy worker._ _She had him pegged as a fortune hunger._
-__perfect storm__ :three: A critical or disastrous situation created by a powerful concurrence of factors.
+__perfect storm__ :four: A critical or disastrous situation created by a powerful concurrence of factors.
 __perk up__ :three: To make or become more lively, energetic, attentive, cheerful, dynamic, etc. _I wish you would perk up._ _I think I need some coffee to perk me up._ _The mint perks everything up._
 __pet hate__ A source of annoyance for one; a pet peeve. _Ugh, my pet hate is people who chew with their mouths open._
 __pick (one’s) nose__ :two::dart: __1__ Literally, to remove nasal mucus (i.e., “boogers”) with one’s finger. _Tommy!
 Quit picking your nose, that’s a filthy habit!_ __2__ By extension, to dawdle, fool around, or waste time idly. _No wonder we’re losing so much money—half our staff just stands around picking their noses for most of the day!_